-- 82. Lowery's intended conduct would reasonably subject him to further threats and the implementation of previous threats by Defendants. - 83.
-The risk of future threats and the implementation of previous threats is substantial. - 84.
+- 82.112.
+Lowery's intended conduct would reasonably subject him to further threats and the implementation of previous threats by Defendants. - 113.
+The risk of future threats and the implementation of previous threats is substantial. - 114.
+Defendants' actions or threats were such that a reasonable person in Lowery's position would refrain from speaking in the ways at issue in this case.

+83.115. - 84.116.
 By chilling Professor Lowery's freedom of speech, Defendants, under color of law, violated and continue to violate Richard Lowery's free speech rights under the First and Fourteenth Amendment to the United States Constitution.